lhyelinn/kokoa-clone-2020/README.md

 # Kokoa Clone 2020

-This project is built with the purpose of practicing HTML/CSS.
-(Does not include JavaScript)
+This project is built with the purpose of practicing HTML/CSS (Does not include JavaScript).